Grade 3 Multiplication & Division Worksheets

 Solve each problem.
 Show your work.

-If you have 24 cookies and want to share them equally among 6 friends, how many cookies does each friend get?
-(24 ÷ 6)
+- 2.Sarah has 24 cookies.
+She wants to share them equally among her 4 friends.
+How many cookies does each friend get?
+(24 ÷ 4 = ?)

 What order should multiplication tables be learned?